Arif Hossain Moon

-Arif Hossain Moon (আরিফ হোসেন মুন; born 6 January 1968) is a retired Bangladeshi footballer who played as a Centre Back.
+Arif Hossain Moon (আরিফ হোসেন মুন; born 6 January 1968) is a retired Bangladeshi footballer who played as a centre back.
 Moon spent most of his club career with Brothers Union and also captained them along with Bangladesh national football team.

 Early life

 Moon was born on 6 January 1968 in Chikonmati, Domar Upazila of Nilphamari (then Rangpur), Bangladesh and spent his childhood there.
 His father Mohammad Anwar Hussain was a renowned lawyer and politician.
 His father was also the president of Nilphamari district branch of Bangladesh Awami League.

 Club career

-In 1986, Moon started his career with Adamjee Jute Mills in the Dhaka First Division League (then second-tier, later merged with the Dhaka League).
-In 1987, Adamjee were promoted to the Dhaka League and Moon was able to make his top-tier debut that season.
+In 1986, Moon started his career with Adamjee Jute Mills in the Dhaka Second Division League.
+In 1987, Adamjee entered the top-tier following their Second Division triumph and Moon was able to make his top-tier debut that season.
 Moon's next destination was Brothers Union, joining the club in 1989.
-In 1991 he was named the club captain.
-The young Brothers team made history by defeating Mohammedan SC, in the final of the 1991 Federation Cup and Moon was an integral part of the defence, as his side managed to stop Mohammedan's star-studded attack consisting of Azamat Abduraimov, in the final.
+In 1991, the young Brothers team made history by defeating Mohammedan SC in the final of the Federation Cup.
+He captained the club captain during the 1991–92 First Division.

-In 1994, with the country's three well supported clubs– Abahani, Mohammedan SC and Brothers Union agreeing upon reducing player salaries, Moon along with many other national team players joined Muktijoddha Sangsad KC, which was at the time directed by politician and ex-Bangladesh Army major, Manzur Quader.
-However, Moon was unable to win the Dhaka League career, during his 11-year career.
-The 1994 Federation Cup trophy he won with Muktijoddha was the last title he won before retiring in 1997.
+In 1994, with the country's three well supported clubs– Abahani, Mohammedan and Brothers Union agreeing upon reducing player salaries, Moon along with many other national team players joined Muktijoddha Sangsad KC, which was at the time directed by politician and ex-Bangladesh Army major, Manzur Quader.
+During his stay at the club, he won both the Premier Division and Federation Cup titles.